Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-A common measure of value is Price to Earnings or P/E ratio.
-Generally, the P/E ratio can be calculated by looking at a company's stock price and dividing the price by earnings per share.
-Earnings in this formula could be the current year's earnings, the past year's earnings, or the past 12 months' earnings (also called trailing twelve months' earnings or TTM).
+A common measure of value is the Price to Earnings or P/E ratio.
+Generally, the P/E ratio can be calculated by looking at a company’s stock price and dividing the price by earnings per share.
+Earnings in this formula could be the current year’s earnings, the past year’s earnings, or the past 12 months’ earnings (also called trailing twelve months’ earnings or TTM).
 The resulting P/E ratio is then compared to a historical norm for this particular stock, stocks in this industry, or all stocks.

 In the past, a P/E of 15 seemed to indicate a reasonable value.
 A lower P/E ratio suggested a lower price than typical and potentially a better bargain than a stock with a higher ratio.
 Conversely, a higher P/E indicated the possibility that the stock was priced too high.